-A new, year-long project on the Isle of Sheppey for 18- 24 year olds.
-Working with Whitstable Biennale as lead artist, I am programming a series of artists to introduce the group to a range of creative practices- from visual artists, graphic designers, film makers, print makers and curators with side-lines in antiques dealing, cheese selling and fish mongering.
-Starting on the 02 August with a session led by myself, the group will work towards producing their own events on the Isle of Sheppey in summer 2017.
+A year-long project on the Isle of Sheppey for 18- 24 year olds which ran from August 2016 to September 2017.
+Working with Whitstable Biennale as lead artist, I programmed a series of artists to introduce the group to a range of creative practices- from visual artists, graphic designers, film makers, print makers and curators with side-lines in antiques dealing, cheese selling and fish mongering.
+The project started with a session led by myself, and the group worked towards producing their own events in Tate Modern and on the Isle of Sheppey.

 I was commissioned by the Whitstable Biennale to produce the project Good Tidings which took place over the summer of 2015 on the Isle of Sheppey, just a mile across the water from Whitstable.
 Good Tidings was funded through Ideas Test and brought together a group to deliver three public events over the summer, gathering a collection of beautiful things made, found or seen by Island residents.